 7.2 The Proposer must submit its proposal in two parts, the technical (non-cost) proposal and the cost proposal.

 a.
-The Proposer must submit one (1) original and four (4) copies of an electronic version of the technical proposal.
+The Proposer must submit one (1) original and one (1) electronic version of the technical proposal; the electronic version shall be a USB memory stick/flash drive.
 The original must be signed by an authorized representative of the Proposer.
-The original technical proposal (and the copies thereof) must be submitted to the Judicial Council in a single sealed envelope, separate from the cost proposal.
-The Proposer must write the RFP title and number on the outside of the sealed envelope.
+The original and electronic versions of the technical proposal must be submitted to the Judicial Council in a single sealed envelope, separate from the cost proposal.
+The Proposer must write the RFP title and number and “Technical Proposal” on the outside of this sealed envelope.

 b.
-The Proposer must submit one (1) original and an electronic version of the cost proposal.
+The Proposer must submit one (1) original and one (1) electronic version of the cost proposal; the electronic version shall be a USB memory stick/flash drive.
 The original must be signed by an authorized representative of the Proposer.
-The original cost proposal (and the copies thereof) must be submitted to the Judicial Council in a single sealed envelope, separate from the technical proposal.
-The Proposer must write the RFP title and number on the outside of the sealed envelope.
+The original and electronic versions of the cost proposal must be submitted to the Judicial Council in a single sealed envelope, separate from the technical proposal.
+The Proposer must write the RFP title and number and “Cost Proposal” on the outside of this sealed envelope.

 7.3 Proposals must be delivered by the date and time listed on the coversheet of this RFP to: